ylperon/dot-config/README.md

-Configs for shell, Vim, Tmux and other.
+Configs for Bash, Vim, Tmux and other.
 =======================================

 Deployment